 What happens if I choose to have my premium based on actual remuneration paid in the previous financial year, but then there are significant changes in my business?

-If you experience a significant decrease in remuneration during the year causing financial hardship to your business you can apply for a premium adjustment during the year.
+If your business experiences financial hardship causing a significant decrease in remuneration, you can apply for a premium adjustment during the year.

 If I choose to have my premium based on estimated remuneration, do I still need to provide actual remuneration?